NRP: Neonatal Resuscitation Program

 (1b) Student - Midwifery (Level 2/3/4) / Student -Medicine/Nursing/Respiratory/Paramedic (final year of studies), and

 (2) Completion of the 7th Edition NRP Online Exam

 - Topics Include: principles of resuscitation, initial steps of resuscitation, use of resuscitation devices, chest compressions, endotracheal intubation, laryngeal mask airway insertion, umbilical venous cannulation, medication administration, special considerations, and resuscitation of preterm infants and ethics and care at the End of Life.

 - Course completion requires successful performance during a Basic or Advanced Integrated Skills Assessment (practical test) according to the participant's legal scope of practice.

 All successful participants will receive NRP Provider status issued by the Canadian Pediatric Society.

 NRP Course Details and Preparation

 For essential details on how to obtain materials and to prepare for your classroom session, please use the following links:

-The classroom session is 8 hours in length.
+The classroom session is 8 hours in length for the NRP Provider course.
 The classroom session includes skill stations, resuscitation practice stations, and a practical test, known as an Integrated Skills Assessment.
 Most courses are scheduled from 0830-1630h, however, it is important to refer to your course registration confirmation for the schedule that applies to your specific classroom session.

 Andrew Latchman, MD, FRCPC